AlexanderSavochkin/arm_skeleton/README.md

 License
 =======

+Source files under Seth Morabito's copyright are distributed under the MIT License.

-The following files are redistributed from and copyright by Atmel Corporation, and are under the SAM Software Package License.
+The source files under the "sam" directory are redistributed from both Arduino and Atmel Corporation.
+Source files under Arduino's copyright are distributed under the LGPL License.
+Source files under Atmel's copyright are distributed under the SAM Software Package License.

-  - startup_sam3xa.c
-  - flash.ld

-The rest of the code is distributed under the MIT License.

 The MIT License (MIT)
 ---------------------